Undiscovered Path Home Undiscovered Path Home

 Picking accommodations for your Formula 1 Grand Prix weekend can make your whole experience much easier – or much more difficult.

-If you’re planning to attend a street race, like Baku, Singapore or Monaco, it may be worth splurging on a hotel room with a view of the race.
+If you’re planning to attend a street race, like Baku, Madrid, Singapore or Monaco, it may be worth splurging on a hotel room with a view of the race.
 This way, you won’t have to pay for official tickets – you can just look out your window!
 But in other cases, you’ll want to book a hotel.

 When booking a hotel, consider the proximity to the track – and how you plan to get there.
 This will be different for each race.
 For example, at Silverstone, Hilton runs a hotel right on the track!